A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 In MRTP, it is possible to choose the data distribution method.
-For example, it could be just a simple Round Robin, striping (over multiple servers), layered coding, multiple description coding or object-oriented coding (video or audio objects encode individually).
+For example, it could be just a simple Round Robin, striping~(over multiple servers), layered coding, multiple description coding or object-oriented coding~(video or audio objects encode individually).

-Multipath RTP (MPRTP) protocol~\cite{singh2013mprtp} is a RTP extension with multipath transmission for real-time media.
-The target of MPRTP is minimizing latency.
-Initially, the scheduler distributes equal traffic rate to each path and then after gathering information about the path characteristics, it recalculates the data distribution for each path.
-It uses RTCP to monitor and control information (e.g., jitter and packet loss).
+Another RTP extension effort with multipath transmission capability for real-time media is Multipath RTP~(MPRTP) protocol~\cite{singh2013mprtp} {with the aim of} minimizing the latency.
+MRTP uses RTCP to monitor and control information~(e.g., jitter and packet loss).
 As a result, paths are categorized as congested, mildly congested, and non-congested conditions based on the packet loss information.
 The scheduler, which is responsible for packet distribution over different paths, assigns more media data on the non-congested path and fewer media data on congested ones.
 I-frames have the highest priority and are transferred over the path with the highest bandwidth, the least delay and packet losses.
 The sender is informed to retransmit packets by NACK and also retransmits packets on the path with the highest bandwidth, least delay and packet losses.

 The approach is not integrated with congestion control but tries to keep the load balancing by using network characteristics.
 The authors developed a de-jitter algorithm at the receiver side to overcome the variation of RTT and packet reordering with an adaptive playback buffer.
-An MPRTP sender assigns a subflow ID to each path (in MPRTP, the concept of subflow is used for series of video packets transmitted over an single path) and subflow-specific sequence numbers to determine subflow-related packet jitter, packet loss, and packet discards at the receiver side.
+An MPRTP sender assigns a subflow ID to each path~(in MPRTP, the concept of subflow is used for series of video packets transmitted over a single path) and subflow-specific sequence numbers to determine subflow-related packet jitter, packet loss, and packet discards at the receiver side.
 The approach is less unfair than RTP with the aim of system balancing and spreading data over paths.